HMAS Cairns (naval base): History

 The RAN had been using Cairns as a regular stop since before World War II, and during the war, Cairns was the principal port-of-call for many ships prior to heading to Pacific destinations.
 There was no official RAN presence in Cairns until 1971, when facilities for the maintenance of the RAN's patrol boats were established.
 In 1974, HMAS Cairns was commissioned as the parent establishment for patrol vessels and hydrographic ships based at Cairns.

 In 2016, the Australian Government announced plans to significantly redevelop Cairns as northern Australia's key strategic naval base.
 The plans announced projected that the number of personnel would increase from 900 to 3,000 by 2020, via an A$120 million injection over ten years.
+The base, and adjacent industry facilities, have been upgraded and designated 'Regional Maintenance Center (RMC) North East' as the first for four dedicated naval support centres to be established in strategically important ports.

 In May 2021 the Australian Government further announced an upgrade to the base and its facilities to support the incoming Arafura-Class patrol vessels currently under construction.

 Facilities and operational units

-Cairns is currently responsible for all Australian naval activity from Rockhampton to Thursday Island and serves as a home base for one of the navy's nine Armidale class patrol boats and four Cape class patrol boats.
-The base also berths the RAN's entire hydrographic fleet, consisting of two Leeuwin class survey vessels and two Paluma class survey motor launches.
+Cairns is currently responsible for all Australian naval activity from Rockhampton to Thursday Island and serves as a home base for four Cape class patrol boats.
+The base also berths the RAN's entire hydrographic fleet, consisting of two Leeuwin class survey vessels.